Lions Barb and Steve Cogdil conduct an Iowa KidSight preschool vision screening.

 Sioux City Lions Club

 July 1 – Dues Due = $92.00.
 Invoices are sent by June.
 15 Semiannual dues can be paid by Jume 1 ($46.00) and January 1 ($46.00).
 Reduced Family Dues for up to 4 in same household of head of household paying $92 each pay $61.68.
-A first-time-only $25 International fee for a new member is required.
+A first-time-only $25 International fee for a new member is required unless military or student.
 Only the head of household pays this fee when family joins under the Reduced Family Dues Plan.
 New members dues are pro-rated based on the month of the Lion’s year.
 The first-time only ILC fee is not prorated.

 February - Valentines Party (Specific date will be set by the Social Committee)